-With these helpful tips and a step-by-step tutorial, you can create a sunflower drawing using vibrant colors and graceful lines.
+With these helpful tips and a step-by-step tutorial, you can create a sunflower drawing using vibrant colours and graceful lines.

 Sunflowers: A special kind of flower.

-With their cheerful colors and iconic shape, sunflowers are a wonderful bloom to practice your drawing with.
-Whether you sketch a lone stalk or a field full of color, these flowers are not only beautiful, they’re also fun to draw.
+With their cheerful colours and iconic shape, sunflowers are a wonderful bloom to practise your drawing with.
+Whether you sketch a lone stalk or a field full of colour, these flowers are not only beautiful, they’re also fun to draw.
 There’s more to sunflowers than meets the eye.

 The anatomy of a sunflower.

 “Taking the time to prepare for your drawing is just as important as the time it takes to draw,” explains illustrator Spencer Nugent.
 While most people know what a sunflower looks like, it’s important to take a moment to look at reference photos before you start a new drawing and think about how the different parts of the flower fit together.